 This course is designed to introduce you to the basics of research methodology within the social sciences.
 It focuses on methods of research; specifically, experimental and survey design, as well as focus group methodology.
 In addition, this course introduces oversight bodies that govern research within institutions.
-Credits: 3

-PSY 120, SOC 101, PSC 121, PSC 225, PSC 222, OR PSC 262 Semester Offered: Offered fall semester.
+Credits: Credits 3 Notes: Notes PETH for PSY major.
+PETH for SOC major.
+Prerequisites: Prerequisites PSY 120, SOC 101, PSC 121, PSC 225, PSC 222, OR PSC 262 Semester Offered: Semester Offered Offered fall semester.